TFL history

 Though Katz would be wrong about treatment in future TFL publications, his prediction of an improved Mania team proved prophetic.
 Embarrassed by a 3-11 finish the year before, a determined Katz guided the Mania to an 8-5-1 record and a berth in Sweeney Bowl IV.

-And while Maryland was trounced in that game, the Mania's '93 season is considered the greatest turnaround in TFL history.
+And while Maryland was trounced in that game, the Mania's '93 season was considered the greatest turnaround in TFL history to that point.

 Maryland was one of three teams who flourished after being hammered in the media guide.
 Dugway owner Ken Sain, whom the publication claimed "lacked the faculties to produce a winner," raced to a 9-2-1 start and won the regular season title.